 Literature on the range of shear rates and practical limits in the rheological testing of GR mucus is scarce.
-Therefore, guidance was sought from rheological studies on gastric, nasal, cervical and lung mucus, salmon skin mucus, hagfish slime, and bone-joint surface lubricant wherein the rheological characterization and non-Newtonian attributes of the mucus has been ascertained previously11-12,25-31.
+Therefore, guidance was sought from rheological studies on gastric, nasal, cervical and lung mucus, salmon skin mucus, hagfish slime, and bone-joint surface lubricant wherein the rheological characterization and non-Newtonian attributes were studied11-12,25-31.
 More recently, the effect of fish skin mucus on locomotion and propulsive efficiency has been studied using constant shear rate viscometry.
 Skin mucus rheology studies (without any dilution or homogenization) pertaining to seabream, sea bass and meagre demonstrated non-Newtonian behavior at typically low shear rates14.
 In another related study, the raw skin mucus samples from dorsal and ventral sides of the Senegalese sole were found to exhibit non-Newtonian behavior, indicating a higher viscosity of the ventral mucus at all shear rates considered32.
 Other rheological protocols pertaining to the hydrogel scaffold development and for highly concentrated suspensions using a constant shear rate viscometer have also been reported in the literature33-34.

-The GR mucus properties investigated using a strain rate controlled, rotational rheometer describe the rheology of complex biological fluids25.
+In this study, the GR mucus properties were investigated using a strain rate controlled, rotational rheometer that has been widely used in rheology experiments on complex biological fluids25.
 For Newtonian fluids, the apparent viscosity remains constant, is shear-rate-independent and the shear stresses vary linearly with shear strain rates (Figures 3A, B).
-For non-Newtonian fluids (such as shear-thinning fluids) viscosity is shear-rate-dependent or deformation-history-dependent (Figure 3A,B).
+For non-Newtonian fluids (such as shear-thinning fluids) viscosity is shear-rate-dependent or deformation-history-dependent (Figures 3A, B).
 The loss modulus (G”) represents the extent to which the material resists the tendency to flow and is representative of fluid viscosity (Figure 4).
 The storage modulus (G’) represents the tendency of the material to recover its original shape following stress-induced deformation and is equivalent to elasticity (Figure 4).
 The phase angle (δ) or loss tangent value, is calculated from the inverse tangent of G”/G’.
 It represents the balance between energy loss and storage and is also a common parameter for characterizing viscoelastic materials (δ = 0° for a Hookean solid; δ = 90° for a viscous liquid; δ < 45° for a viscoelastic solid and δ > 45° for a viscoelastic liquid) (Figure 4)25.
 The apparent yield stress (σy) in structured fluids represents a change of state that can be observed in rheological data from steady state sweep and dynamic stress-strain sweeps10.
 If the external applied stress is less than the apparent yield stress, the material will deform elastically.
 When the stress exceeds the apparent yield stress (marked as “average stress” in Figure 3B), the material will transition from elastic to plastic deformation and begin to flow in its liquid state35.
 Measuring the storage modulus (G’) and loss modulus (G”) in the mucus-sample under oscillatory stress (or strain) conditions quantifies the change in the material state from gel-like to viscoelastic liquid-like behavior.